|Frequently Asked Questions|

 A: Tours for groups or individuals may be set up by calling the station at (501) 851-1337 during regular business hours.
 Every effort will be made to accommodate the date and time you want.
 Individuals may stop by the fire station and request a tour.
 Any available firefighter will be happy to show you our station, let you get a close look at our apparatus and, perhaps, demonstrate some of our equipment for you.

 Q: How many vehicles do you have?

-A: Our fleet currently contains three engines, one truck, a brush unit, three staff vehicles and a mobile air supply trailer.
-Engine 1 and Engine 2 are staffed 24 hours a day by career firefighters.
+A: Our fleet currently contains two engines, two trucks, a brush unit, four staff vehicles and a mobile air supply trailer.
+Engine 1, Engine 2 & Tower 2 are staffed 24 hours a day by career firefighters.
 They are equipped to respond to fires, auto accidents, medical emergencies and other incidents.
 The other firefighting vehicles in the fleet are staffed by additional personnel or volunteer firefighters when needed.
 Be sure to visit our apparatus photo gallery for more information on our current apparatus or the retired apparatus gallery to see vehicles that have served us in the past.

 Q: What is the difference between an engine & a truck?

 A: The engine's primary function is to carry hose & water for fire attack.
 The main component of a truck is the large compliment of ladders it carries, including a large aerial ladder mounted on top.
 The proper name for the two trucks in Maumelle's fleet is a "quint."
 They are so named because they carry perform five functions -- they have a large aerial ladder and a full compliment of ground ladders in addition to being equipped with a pump, tank and hose.

 Q: How much water is carried on a fire engine?